Zachary Fucale: Professional

 On July 2, 2019, Fucale agreed to a one-year AHL contract with the Syracuse Crunch, affiliate to the Tampa Bay Lightning.
 Signed to add depth to the Crunch, Fucale played primarily with ECHL affiliate club the Orlando Solar Bears.
 After 24 games with the Solar Bears and a single appearance with the Crunch, Fucale was released from his contract midway into the 2019–20 season, in order to sign a contract with his first European club, EHC Red Bull München of the DEL on February 18, 2020.
 Due to injury, Fucale failed to feature in the DEL before the cancellation of the season due to the COVID-19 pandemic.

 On August 19, 2020, the Washington Capitals signed Fucale as a free agent to a one-year, two-way contract worth $700,000.

 Fucale made his NHL debut on November 11, 2021, registering a 21-save shutout.
 In doing so he became the first goalie in Washington Capitals history to register a shutout in his NHL debut, and the first NHL goalie to do so since Garret Sparks.
 In his second NHL game, on January 8, 2022, he did not surrender a goal until late in the third period, setting a new NHL record for the longest shutout streak to begin a career.

+On June 21, 2023, Fucale won the Calder Cup with the Capitals' AHL affiliate, the Hershey Bears, defeating the Coachella Valley Firebirds in 7 games.
+The final game ended in overtime 3–2 with the game-winning goal scored by Mike Vecchione.
+This was the Bears' first Calder Cup since the 2009–10 season.

+As a free agent from the Capitals in the off-season, Fucale opted to halt his career in North America and signed a two-year contract with Russian club, Traktor Chelyabinsk of the KHL, on July 6, 2023.
+He led Traktor to the Gagarin Cup semifinals in the 2024 playoffs and the Gagarin Cup Finals in 2025, both runs ended with defeats by Lokomotiv Yaroslavl.
+Fucale also led the KHL in shutouts in the 2024/25 regular season, and was invited to the 2025 KHL All-Star Game.

+After Fucale's contract with Traktor expired, he signed as a free agent to a two-year deal with Belarusian club, HC Dinamo Minsk.